spkware/package_kilosort/README.md

 ## Packaged/compiled Kilosort releases

-This contains a compiled version of Kilosort 2.5
+This contains a compiled version of Kilosort 2.5 and Kilosort 3.0

+It includes the binary files and all needed to re-compile.

 #### Instructions

-Run this on Linux.
-I used UBUNTU 22.04
-After running `sh compile_kilosort2_5.sh` open matlab and run:
+Run this on Linux to find out the MRC dependencies.
+I used UBUNTU 22.04 After running `sh compile_kilosort2_5.sh` open matlab and run:

 `pcmn = matlab.depfun.internal.ProductComponentModuleNavigator;`